yzernik/guides/ubuntu/thundroid_full.md

 👉 See [Running a Full Node](https://bitcoin.org/en/full-node) for additional information.

 You can imagine that the Thundroid is not quite up to this huge  task.
 The download is not the problem, but to initially process the  whole blockchain would take weeks due to its resource restrictions.
-We need to download and verify the blockchain  with Bitcoin Core on a regular computer, and then transfer the data to  the Thundroid.
+We need to download and verify the blockchain  with Bitcoin Core on a regular computer and then transfer the data to  the Thundroid.
 This needs to be done only once.
 After that the Thundroid can easily  keep up with new blocks.

-For the switch, the mainnet blockchain should be ready, so we'll already start this task now.
+For the switch to mainnet, the mainnet blockchain should be ready, so we'll already start this task now.

 ### Using a regular computer